-A valid Commercial Driver's License (CDL) with necessary endorsements that allows the employee to legally operate a commercial motor vehicle in Nevada and a valid Department of Transportation (DOT) Physical Examination Certification are mandatory as indicated in the applicable job description.
-Employees assigned to operate a School Bus, must obtain the proper CDL passenger endorsements and self-certify as "interstate, non-excepted".
+A valid Commercial Driver's License (CDL) with required endorsements that allows the employee to legally operate a commercial motor vehicle in the State of Nevada and a valid Department of Transportation (DOT) Physical Examination Certification are mandatory as indicated in the applicable job description(s).
+Employees assigned to operate a School Bus, must obtain the proper CDL passenger and school bus endorsements, and self-certify as "interstate, non-excepted".
 All requirements for employees who must possess a valid CDL to operate a CCSD vehicle are included in the Transportation Department's Employee Procedures Handbook.
-Other requirements for employees in these positions can be found on CCSD's Web site at http://www.ccsd.net/employees/prospective/descriptions/support-staff/
+Other requirements for employees in these positions can be found on CCSD's Web site at:

-Additional information concerning Nevada CDLs may be obtained from the Nevada Department of Motor Vehicles or at www.dmvnv.com/cdl.htm
+Additional information concerning Nevada CDL can be obtained from the Nevada Department of Motor Vehicles or at www.dmvnv.com/cdl.htm